Jewelry Blog

 Indeed, in many ways, the variety of design elements that can be incorporated into a low-profile engagement ring can make for very interesting and eye-catching creations.
 Because of the removal of the need to work around a high-set center diamond, designers have been able to apply much looser rules to what should and shouldn’t be included in an engagement ring.

 “Low profile” itself doesn’t mean “no profile”, of course, as any stone(s) used will still be prominently displayed on the band.
-Low profile means that they will be seen in a lower position from a profile view as compared to high-profile settings.
+Low profile means that they will be seen in a lower position from a profile view than in high-profile settings.

 Disadvantages of Low Profile Rings